-- Extra relevant work given and collected by Year Head - Not allowed to represent school at events/reward trips - Detention with Year Head / Deputy Principal - Suspension as sanctioned by Principal / Deputy Principal
+- Extra relevant work given and collected by Year Head - Not allowed to represent school at events/reward trips - Detention with Year Head/Deputy Principal - Suspension as sanctioned by Principal/Deputy Principal

-Records of interventions, sanctions and contact with home are kept by the Year Head on eportal/in the student's file and feedback is provided to the class teacher and tutor.
-Parents/Guardians have a right to view the records on file for their son/daughter at any time.
+Records of interventions, sanctions and contact with home are kept by the Year Head on e-portal/in the student's file and feedback is provided to the class teacher and tutor.
+Parents/Guardians have a right to view the school file for their son/daughter.

-After the above interventions and sanctions, most students will respond, learn the skills for expected behaviour in KCS and adapt their behaviour.
-When any sanction is completed, the student is given the opportunity and support for a fresh start and although a record is kept, the same good behaviour is expected of this student as of all other students.
+After the above interventions and/or sanctions, most students will respond, learn the skills for expected behaviour in KCS and adapt their behaviour.
+When any sanction is completed, the student is given the opportunity and support for a fresh start and although a record is kept, the same good behaviour is